people-os/support-shift-scheduler/README.md

 #### For balena team members

-In the `Team Model` Google Sheet:
+In the `Full Team Model` Google Sheet:

-1. From the `Custom scripts` menu, run `Full refresh of UK Time Team Availabilities`, and wait for the script to finish.
+* Under the `Extensions` menu, go to `Apps Script`, and navigate to the `Executions` tab on the left.
+Check that the function `callRefreshUKtimeTeamAvailabilities` has run successfully at least once during the past hour.
+If not, navigate to the `Custom scripts` menu in the GSheet, run `Full refresh of UK Time Team Availabilities`, and wait for the script to finish.

 In the `Teamwork Model` Google Sheet:

-1. If there will be new team members onboarding to support in the week to be scheduled, ensure that you have onboarded them by making appropriate entries in the `Team Responsibilities History` tab.
+* If there will be new team members onboarding to support in the week to be scheduled, ensure that you have onboarded them by following the procedure outlined [here](https://github.com/people-os/teamwork-model).
-2. From the `Custom scripts` menu, run `Trigger full prep for <supportName> scheduler run` , and wait for the script to finish.
+* From the `Custom scripts` menu, run `Trigger full prep for <supportName> scheduler run` , and wait for the script to finish.

+Open the Google Sheet titled `<supportName> Support Scheduler Logs`, navigate to the sheet name `<next-Monday-date>_input`, and confirm that the full agent list appears there.

 ### 2. Downloading and configuring the algorithm input